 Customer Service Rating: 4.4 out of 5 [Trustpilot]

 The firm has an expansive range of products covering two wheels and more.
-So it shouldn’t be a surprise to find it offers cover for older bikes.
+So it shouldn’t be a surprise to find it offers protection for older bikes.

 There are three main products and each comes with several benefits: 1.
-Classic Motorbike Insurance (20 and 30 years old) 2.
-Vintage Motorcycle Insurance (for bikes over 30 years) and 3.
-Future Classic Bike insurance (for bikes between 10 and 20 years).
+Classic Motorbike (20 and 30 years old) 2.
+Vintage Motorcycle (for bikes over 30 years) and 3.
+Future Classic Bike (for bikes between 10 and 20 years).
 Additionally, it offers laid-up policies.

 Carole Nash’s policies include a host of benefits as standard, notably, Agreed Value, Salvage Retention Rights and Static Display cover.
 The latter is recommended if you plan to exhibit your bike at shows.

 Bikesure is another specialist that considers itself as doing things differently.
-It suggests that it’s able to offer cover where others cannot.
+It suggests that it’s able to offer protection plans where others cannot.

 Bikesure says it’s able to offer specifically tailored schemes, through its panel of specialist insurers.
 Those schemes can then be compared before you accept.
-Additionally, it offers the opportunity to speak with its underwriters to fine-tune your quote, prior to taking up a policy.
+Additionally, it offers the opportunity to speak with its underwriters to fine-tune your quote, before taking up a policy.

-Free breakdown cover, legal expenses and 90-day European Green Card cover are offered as standard.
+Free breakdown, legal expenses and 90-day European Green Card products are offered as standard.
 There is also great depth in the supplementary options offered with its policies, including Salvage Retention, Zero excess, Agreed Value and consideration for modified classics amongst others.